Appalachia: Ethnic groups

 An estimated 90% of Appalachia's earliest European settlers originated from the Anglo-Scottish border country—namely the English counties of Cumberland, Westmorland, Northumberland, County Durham, Lancashire and Yorkshire, and the Lowland Scottish counties of Ayrshire, Dumfriesshire, Roxburghshire, Berwickshire and Wigtownshire.
 Most of these were from families who had been resettled in the Ulster Plantation in Northern Ireland in the 17th century, but some came directly from the Anglo-Scottish border region.
 In America, these people are often grouped under the single name "Scotch-Irish" or "Scots-Irish".
 Many of these Scots-Irish emigrated to the Blue Mountains in North Carolina and Tennessee.

 Although Swedes and Finns formed only a tiny portion of the Appalachian settlers, it was Swedish and Finnish settlers of New Sweden who brought the northern European woodsman skills such as log cabin construction which formed the basis of backwoods Appalachian material culture.

-Germans were a major pioneer group to migrate to Appalachia, settling mainly in western Pennsylvania and southwest Virginia.
+Germans, like the Shenandoah Deitsch, were a major pioneer group to migrate to Appalachia, settling mainly in western Pennsylvania and southwest Virginia.
 Smaller numbers of Germans were also among the initial wave of migrants to the southern mountains.
 The initial wave of Appalachian ethnography and anthropology in the first half of the 20th century disregarded this German culture, instead choosing to focus almost solely on the Scots-Irish component of Appalachian culture.
 This was likely due to Germanophobia caused by the two World Wars, and has since begun to be corrected.

 In the 19th century, Welsh immigrants were brought into the region for their mining and metallurgical expertise, and by 1900 over 100,000 Welsh immigrants were living in western Pennsylvania alone.
 Thousands of German-speaking Swiss migrated to Appalachia in the second half of the 19th century, and their descendants remain in places such as East Bernstadt, Kentucky, and Gruetli-Laager, Tennessee.
 The coal mining and manufacturing boom in the late 19th and early 20th centuries brought large numbers of Italians and Eastern Europeans to Appalachia, although most of these families left the region when the Great Depression shattered the economy in the 1930s.
 African Americans have been present in the region since the 18th century, and currently make up 8% of the ARC-designated region, mostly concentrated in urban areas and former mining and manufacturing towns; The African-American component of Appalachia is sometimes termed Affrilachia.

 Native Americans, the region's original inhabitants, are now only a small percentage of the region's present population, their most notable concentration being the reservation of the Eastern Band of Cherokee Indians in North Carolina.
 The Melungeons, a group of mainly mixed African and European ancestry, are scattered across northeastern Tennessee, eastern Kentucky, and southwestern Virginia.

 According to the American Factfinder's 2013 data, the Southern Appalachia has a white majority, comprising 84% of the population.
 African Americans are 7% and Hispanics or Latinos are 6% of the population.
 Asians and Pacific Islanders are 1.5% of the population.
 The counties have great differences among themselves, in terms of racial and ethnic diversity.